Towards Diverse Device Heterogeneous Federated Learning via Task Arithmetic Knowledge Integration

 \section{Hyper-parameters and Implementation}

 In this section we bring the details of the hyper-parameters we used and our implementation.
-We implement our entire code in PyTorch~\cite{paszke2019pytorch} and release it at~\url{https://github.com/MMorafah/TAKFL}.
+We implement our entire code in PyTorch~\cite{paszke2019pytorch} using FedZoo benchmark~\cite{morafah2023practical} and release it at~\url{https://github.com/MMorafah/TAKFL}.
 We use two NVIDIA RTX 3090 gpus to conduct the entire experimentation in this paper.